ibrahimiltifat/cs391-react/README.md

 4- User can log out if logged from the right top of the menu.

-5- Teacher can register a course from Register Course Page.
+5- Teacher can register a course from Add Course Page.

-6- Teacher can display all courses in a table format in register course page.
+6- Teacher can display all courses in a table format in all course page.

 7- Student can enroll a course from all courses in Enroll Course Page.

 8- Student can display all courses.
-If current signed user is already enrolled that course there will pop up an alert.
+If current signed user is already enrolled.